 "One of the best honors programs in the country."

 The Honors core curriculum consists entirely of team-taught, interdisciplinary seminars, making Westminster’s program one of the most comprehensive in the country.
 These engaging courses encourage active learning, personalized attention, and critical thinking.
 The curriculum is designed to help students discover their own identities as thinkers, speakers, and writers.
 While Honors students are represented in all majors across campus, because they take their core Honors courses together and have access to a robust co-curricular program, they feel an especially strong connection to each other.
+A vibrant and award-winning co-curriculum also supports student belonging, leadership development, and wellness.

 "The honors college develops compassionate, articulate undergraduate leaders equipped with these mission-essential competencies through an impressive curriculum tied thoughtfully to institutional learning outcomes.
 This outstanding curriculum, along with a strategic plan for diversity and intentional peer and faculty/staff advising, grounds the honors college’s vision of cultivating a ‘community of diverse voices’ at the heart of Westminster University and distinguishes this honors college as a local and national leader in honors education."